It's a New Day in Public Health.

 A health care provider is not required to discuss nonopioid alternatives or provide a printed copy of the pamphlet to a patient who is receiving a Schedule II controlled substance for pain treatment before critical care in a hospital or emergency department or when receiving hospice services (s.
 400.6095).

 The law applies to non-emergency situations only.
 Health care providers can post Alternatives to Opioids on their websites.
 The pamphlet and poster may be downloaded and printed from office printers.

 Checklist for Health Care Providers□ Inform the patient of available non-opioid alternatives for pain treatment which may include non-opioid medicinal drugs or drug products.

 □ Inform the patient of available non-opioid interventional procedures or treatments which may include: acupuncture, chiropractic treatments, massage, physical or occupational therapy, or any other appropriate therapy.

 □ Discuss the advantages and disadvantages of non-opioid alternatives.

 □ Discuss whether the patient is at high-risk or has a history of controlled substance abuse or misuse, and discuss the patient’s personal preferences.

-□ Provide the patient with Alternatives to Opioids educational pamphlet.
+□ Provide the patient with a printed Alternatives to Opioids educational pamphlet.

 □ Document the non-opioid alternatives considered in the patient’s record.